Qqqq-shao/DGASN/README.md

 "model.py" is the implementation of the DGASN model.

-"DGASN_main.py" is an example case of the cross-network node classification task from citationv1 to acmv9 networks.
+"DGASN_main.py" is an example case of the cross-network edge classification task from citationv1 to acmv9 networks.

 # Plese cite our paper as:

 Xiao Shen, Mengqiu Shao, Shirui Pan, Laurence T. Yang and Xi Zhou, "Domain-adaptive Graph Attention-supervised Network for Cross-network Edge Classification," IEEE Trans.
 Neural.
 Netw.
 Learn.
-Syst.
+Syst., 2023.